State's new deaths down to 38, pass 12,000 including residents; cases up 2,564

 Cities

-In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 at 398 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, decreased by 1 at 397 compared with only 3 on May 31.

 Hospitalizations